hyperhq/docs.hyper.sh-hyper/GettingStarted/install.md

 ![](https://user-images.githubusercontent.com/1132167/29712962-f26d343e-89ce-11e7-81d5-1f68e1eb688e.jpg)

-Or you can use environmental vairables `HYPER_ACCESS` and `HYPER_SECRET` to pass the access key and secret key (CLI will search for these envs before loading the configuration file).
+Or you can use environment vairables `HYPER_ACCESS` and `HYPER_SECRET` to pass the access key and secret key to the CLI which will search for these environment variables _before_ loading the configuration file.